eloj/eutils/README.md

 You can copy and paste, curl or wget, or clone the repo to your heart's content.

-As an option, header(s) plus a `pkg-config` configuration can be installed:
+As an option, headers plus a `pkg-config` configuration can be installed:

 ```bash
 $ PREFIX=$HOME/local make -B install